sirpaleet/kubeadm-topolvm-example/README.md

 3. Lastly:
 logout & login

 Install required packages and configure.
-Do this on both the worker and control-plane.
+(Do this on both the worker and control-plane.):
 ```console
 ./installations.sh
 ```